-Format: The Brain Bee will consist of a preliminary written round and a final oral round.
-All students will participate in the written round, which consists of a mix of multiple choice and short answer questions.
-These exams will be graded onsite and the top performing students (approximately 10) will go on to the oral round.
-In the oral round, the students will be asked questions one by one and must answer aloud.
+All registrants will participate in the written round, which consists of a mix of multiple-choice and short-answer questions.
+The top-performing students (approximately 10-12 based on written exam scores) will move on to the oral rounds of competition.
+In the oral rounds, the students will be asked questions one by one and must answer aloud.

 The top three finishers will receive monetary prizes.

 Preparation: Sign up for one (or both!) of our Saturday workshops.
 Questions from the written and oral rounds are based on Brain Facts, a primer on the brain and nervous system that is published by the Society for Neuroscience.
 Brain Facts is available for download as a PDF at the link above.
 It may also help to look at the sample questions released on the International Brain Bee website.
-Finally, as any neuroscientist knows, getting a good sleep the night before the Bee is critical for top performance!
+Finally, as any neuroscientist knows, getting a good sleep the night before the Brain Bee is critical for top performance!